Odia language: Literature

 One of the prominent writers of the 20th and 21st centuries was Muralidhar Mallick (1927–2002).
 His contribution to Historical novels is beyond words.
 He was last felicitated by the Sahitya Academy in the year 1998 for his contributions to Odia literature.
 His son Khagendranath Mallick (born 1951) is also a writer.
 His contribution towards poetry, criticism, essays, story and novels is commendable.
 He was the former President of Utkal Kala Parishad and also former President of Odisha Geeti Kabi Samaj.
 Presently he is a member of the Executive Committee of Utkal Sahitya Samaj.
-Another illustrious writer of the 20th century was Mr. Chintamani Das.
+Another illustrious writer of the 20th century was Chintamani Das.
 A noted academician, he was written more than 40 books including fiction, short stories, biographies and storybooks for children.
 Born in 1903 in Sriramachandrapur village under Satyabadi block, Chintamani Das is the only writer who has written biographies on all the five 'Pancha Sakhas' of Satyabadi namely Pandit Gopabandhu Das, Acharya Harihara, Nilakantha Das, Krupasindhu Mishra and Pandit Godabarisha.
 Having served as the Head of the Odia department of Khallikote College, Berhampur, Chintamani Das was felicitated with the Sahitya Akademi Samman in 1970 for his outstanding contribution to Odia literature in general and Satyabadi Yuga literature in particular.
 Some of his well-known literary creations are 'Bhala Manisha Hua', 'Manishi Nilakantha', 'Kabi Godabarisha', 'Byasakabi Fakiramohan', 'Usha', 'Barabati'.

 20th century writers in Odia include Pallikabi Nanda Kishore Bal, Gangadhar Meher, Chintamani Mahanti and Kuntala Kumari Sabat, besides Niladri Dasa and Gopabandhu Das.
 The most notable novelists were Umesa Sarakara, Divyasimha Panigrahi, Gopala Chandra Praharaj and Kalindi Charan Panigrahi.
 Sachi Kanta Rauta Ray is the great introducer of the ultra-modern style in modern Odia poetry.
 Others who took up this form were Godabarisha Mohapatra, Mayadhar Mansingh, Nityananda Mahapatra and Kunjabihari Dasa.
 Prabhasa Chandra Satpathi is known for his translations of some western classics apart from Udayanatha Shadangi, Sunanda Kara and Surendranatha Dwivedi.
 Criticism, essays and history also became major lines of writing in the Odia language.
 Esteemed writers in this field were Professor Girija Shankar Ray, Pandit Vinayaka Misra, Professor Gauri Kumara Brahma, Jagabandhu Simha and Harekrushna Mahatab.
 Odia literature mirrors the industrious, peaceful and artistic image of the Odia people who have offered and gifted much to the Indian civilisation in the field of art and literature.
 Now Writers Manoj Das's creations motivated and inspired people towards a positive lifestyle.
 Distinguished prose writers of the modern period include Baidyanath Misra, Fakir Mohan Senapati, Madhusudan Das, Godabarisha Mohapatra, Kalindi Charan Panigrahi, Surendra Mohanty, Manoj Das, Kishori Charan Das, Gopinath Mohanty, Rabi Patnaik, Chandrasekhar Rath, Binapani Mohanty, Bhikari Rath, Jagadish Mohanty, Sarojini Sahoo, Yashodhara Mishra, Ramchandra Behera, Padmaja Pal.
 But it is poetry that makes modern Odia literature a force to reckon with.
 Poets like Kabibar Radhanath Ray, Sachidananda Routray, Guruprasad Mohanty, Soubhagya Misra, Ramakanta Rath, Sitakanta Mohapatra, Rajendra Kishore Panda, Pratibha Satpathy have made significant contributions towards Indian poetry.